Ubiquitouskiwi/fraternal-forge/README.md

 # Mods/Addons

 These are the Mods/Addons we have ideas for or are actively working on.
-This list will grow with time and as our skill grow.
+This list will grow with time and as our skill grow and our interests shift.

 ## Minecraft